rust-lang/book/src/ownership.md

 println!("{}", s1);
 ```

-This will work just fine:
+This will work just fine.
+Remember our diagram from before?
+In this case,
+it _is_ doing this:

 <img alt="s1 and s2 to two places" src="img/foo4.png" class="center" />